landaire/landaire.net/content/2021-12-27-yaesu-obfuscation.md

     }
 ```

-The inner loop in the `else` branch above I think is kind of nasty, so here it is reimplmented in Rust after much debugging to figure out exactly what was going on:
+The inner loop in the `else` branch above I think is kind of nasty, so here it is reimplemented in Rust:

 ```rust,linenos
 for _ in 0..8 {